Temesgen123/ecommerce/README.md

    ```
 6. Configure your Stripe webhook endpoint to point at `https://yourdomain.com/api/webhooks/stripe`
 7. Vercel Cron (configured in `vercel.json`) will automatically run the abandoned-cart email job hourly — no extra setup needed
+8. Create your first production admin via Prisma Studio connected to the production database, then create driver accounts from the admin panel as needed

 ---